 There are many reasons you might consider building a CD ladder.
 Most of them have to do with having periodic access to at least part of your funds, as opposed to choosing a longer-term CD.
-But if you're considering a 3-month CD as your first rung, there's at least one other choice to consider.
+If you’ve thought about using a 3-month CD as the first rung in your CD ladder, consider the following options.

 - $1,000 in a 3-month CD